roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 listVMs()
 ```

-After saving (CTRL-O, then Return) and exiting Nano (CTRL-X), use the previous bash command to again run the script with Node.js.
+After saving (CTRL-O, then ENTER) and exiting Nano (CTRL-X), use the previous bash command to again run the script with Node.js.
 This time, you should see an output, but it is not super helpful because the real information is hidden deep within objects and arrays whose contents are not even shown.

 To make it more useful, edit the script again.
 This time change the console log near the bottom of the script; currently it says:
 ``` javascript